 Making line is our first experience of art as children.
 It is as old as cave art, and as contemporary as graffiti.
 For painters, it is often overlooked in favor of texture, value, shape, form or color.

-Join Ruth for this 3-day online workshop exploring personal mark-making inspired by the landscape.
+Join Ruth for this hybrid online workshop: Pre-recorded demos and Live Zoom Q & A. We’ll explore personal mark-making inspired by the landscape.
 You’ll experiment with different mark making tools and a symbolic, abstracted approach.

 Using script, repetition, direction and layering to interpret or symbolize a specific, special place, will convey feelings more potently than realistic rendering.
 This class is suitable for both watercolor and acrylic painters.